9 Best Gusto Competitors & Alternatives for 2023

 **Pricing is for the Full Service payroll plan.
 The provider also offers a low-cost self-service option with do-it-yourself (DIY) payroll tax filings.

-***Note that Homebase Payroll is a paid add-on to the Homebase scheduling and time tracking platform, which has a free plan for one-location businesses.
+***Homebase Payroll is a paid add-on to the Homebase scheduling and time tracking platform, which has a free plan for one-location businesses (with up 20 employees).

 Use our online calculator to compute and compare the estimated monthly and annual fees for Gusto and our top-recommended Gusto alternatives.

-Gusto has changed the pricing of its contractor-only payroll package, from $6 per contractor monthly to $35 plus $6 per contractor monthly.
-However, as of this writing, new clients that sign up for this plan can still enjoy the old pricing scheme for their first six months with Gusto.
+Since our last update: Gusto has changed the pricing of its contractor-only payroll package from $6 per contractor monthly to $35 plus $6 per contractor monthly.
+However, as of this writing, new clients can still enjoy Gusto’s old pricing scheme for their first six months.
 Afterward, they’ll be charged the new rates.
 Note that this special promotion may end at any time.

 Pros